Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Big data
 - [ ] Unsupervised learning

+**Explanation**: Regression analysis looks at the relationship between predictors and the outcome.

 #### Q9.
 What is an example of a commercial application for a machine learning system?

 - [ ] a data entry system
 - [ ] a data warehouse system
 - [ ] a massive data repository
 - [x] a product recommendation system

+**Explanation**: A product recommendation system is an example of a commercial application for machine learning.

 #### Q10.
 What does this image illustrate?